 Based upon the results of our review and experience to date, it appears that there are no significant Year 2000 issues within our systems that would have a negative effect on our ability to conduct business.
 In addition to assessing the readiness of our systems, we have gathered information from, and have directly communicated through written correspondence, telephone calls and in face-to-face meetings with, our third-party systems and software vendors, as well as other suppliers, to identify and, to the extent possible, resolve issues involving the Year 2000 problem.
 Based on representations made to us by applicable suppliers, we believe that the third-party software and systems that are material to our business are Year 2000 compliant.
 However, we have limited or no control over the actions of our third-party suppliers.
-Thus, while we expect that we will be able to resolve any significant Year 2000 problems with our systems that may subsequently occur before the occurrence of a material disruption to our business.
+Thus, while we expect that we will be able to resolve any significant Year 2000 problems with our systems, we cannot assure you that our third-party suppliers will resolve all Year 2000 problems with their systems that may subsequently occur before the occurrence of a material disruption to our business.
 Any failure of material third-party suppliers to resolve Year 2000 problems with their systems in a timely manner would have a negative effect on our ability to conduct business.